mmoreram/ControllerExtraBundle/README.md

 }
 ```

-You can also, using [SensioFrameworkExtraBundle][1]'s [ParamConverter][2], create a Form object with an previously created entity. you can define this entity by using `entity` parameter.
+You can also, using [SensioFrameworkExtraBundle][1]'s [ParamConverter][2], create a Form object with an previously created entity. you can define this entity using `entity` parameter.

 ``` php
 <?php